kylrth/slurm_gen/README.md

        std_dev#0.5|
 ```

 Once you've moved samples into a labeled group, you can't move them back.
+This is to avoid accidentally mixing samples between groups, possibly inflating the accuracy of machine learning models.

 #### Preprocessing samples